aeolusproject/aeolusproject.github.com/projects.md

 - ###[Deltacloud](http://deltacloud.apache.org/ "Deltacloud")###
   ![dc_logo](http://deltacloud.apache.org/assets/img/logo.png)
-  Deltacloud provides a RESTful Stateless API which clients written in any language can issue calls to cloud providers.
+  Deltacloud provides a RESTful Stateless API which clients written in any language can use to issue calls to cloud providers.
 The end user specifies the cloud provider and the credentials to use in the REST API headers.
 Deltacloud, which implements the [Distributed Management Task Force](http://dmtf.org/)'s [CIMI](http://dmtf.org/standards/cloud) standard, proxies abstract calls to resources